NYRR Media Center

 Marcel Hug

-Marcel Hug is a six-time Paralympic champion, 12-time world champion, and the marathon world record holder who will race for a record-extending seventh TCS New York City Marathon title this year.
-Already this year, he won Boston and London, breaking the course record in the former.
+Marcel Hug is a seven-time Paralympic champion, 13-time world champion, and the marathon world -record holder who will race for a record-extending seventh TCS New York City Marathon title.

 In 2023, he swept all six Abbott World Marathon Majors races, becoming the first man to ever do so.
 He won the Abbott World Marathon Majors series title for the fifth time and broke course records in Tokyo, Boston, and Chicago in the process.
 He won New York in 1:25:29, only three seconds off his own course record set in 2022, and months after winning three golds at the World Para Athletics Championships.